edp963/wormhole/docs/how-to.md

 layout: global
 displayTitle: How To
 title: How To
-description: Wormhole WH_VERSION_SHORT How To page
+description: Wormhole How To page

 ---